 1) I am sort of ready.

 When we last spoke, I mentioned taking a small part in a local play which will require me to disrobe on stage.
 This came on the heels of eating everything which was not nailed down because MY FEELINGS ARE DELICIOUS and I have had many, many feels in particular since, oh, let’s say January 20th for no particular reason whatsoever.
 The play opens this weekend.
 The play is going to be fabulous.
-We disrobers have had plenty of practice in disrobing in such a way as not to flash the audience unintentionally, plus we had a Super Special Formal Photo Shoot Complete With Brunch And Booze for both 1) promotional pictures and 2) an actual you-can-buy-this calendar featuring our cast in compromising positions (proceeds to cancer research, so a noble cause).
+We disrobers have had plenty of practice in disrobing in such a way as not to flash the audience unintentionally, plus we had a Super Special Formal Photo Shoot Complete With Brunch And Booze for both 1) promotional pictures and 2) an actual you-can-buy-this calendar featuring our cast in compromising positions (proceeds to a local cancer support org, so a noble cause).
 I am told that this week we shall be appearing on the cover of a local newspaper, wearing… nothing but newspapers.
 So that will be interesting.

 In preparation for all of this, I started paying attention to the food I was eating and also began a daily exercise regimen (which was great right up until I got a chest cold, necessitating moving very slowly or coughing up a lung), and over the last month I am pleased to report that I lost approximately 7 of the probably 15 pounds I gained by accident.
 Yay, me!
 I am less pleased to report that it doesn’t make getting undressed in front of people any less weird.
 Oh well.